vinculum3141-ship-it/flask_helloworld/README.md

 # Intent of the Mini Task (Deploy a Simple Hello-World App to Minikube)

+Deploy a simple hello-world service (Python/Flask or Node.js) to Minikube, expose it via a Service, and access it locally

 The intent is hands-on learning — to make you *apply* Kubernetes and EKS concepts in a safe, local, low-cost environment.
 It turns abstract ideas (“Pods,” “Deployments,” “Services,” etc.) into concrete actions you can see working.

-Let’s break it down by learning objective:
+All files and commmands are provided in the `flask-k8s` folder to create a reachable service in minutes`

+## Learning objective:

-## Understand Kubernetes workflow end-to-end
+### Understand Kubernetes workflow end-to-end
 By building and deploying even a tiny app (Flask/Node.js) you touch every major step in the Kubernetes lifecycle:

 1. Writing an application.